WilsonLe/son-tran-portfolio-web/README.md

 ## How To Edit CV

-To upload a new CV, you can simply replace the file `cv.pdf` inside the `public/pdf` directory with your new CV. **Note that the file must be named "cv.pdf"**.
+To edit a new CV, you can simply replace the file `cv.pdf` inside the `public/pdf` directory with your new CV. **Note that the file must be named "cv.pdf"**.

 # Author